dirkvl/TOHKBD/README.md

 After this project ended there was a period of other Funky-TOH development, with during that time a lot of requests of making more keyboards.
 Little did they knew that in the background the imfamous 'dirkvl' together with his trusty 'kimmoli' were cooking up a new version.
 A better one.
 The One.

 With an [open application](https://twitter.com/andrewzhilin/status/493485714798313472) on the hashweb/tweetspace Andrew joined the team and provid himself to be the missing piece of the three piece puzzle.
-With a complete team, a solid design and a strong backing from the rest of the community, the TOHKBD-team set out onto the open crowdfunding see.
+With a complete team, a solid design and a strong backing from the rest of the community, the TOHKBD-team set out onto the open crowdfunding sea.
 [And struck gold.](https://www.kickstarter.com/projects/2028347278/tohkbd-the-other-half-keyboard-for-your-jolla)

 ## Hardware